 Ultimately in all legal matters, it is important to rely on the advice of your attorney to best decide how to handle your case.
 Ask them directly what they think about the presence of your children in court.

 They almost certainly will advise you not have your children there Discuss any concerns and any reasons you may feel it necessary to have your children there.
 Your lawyer will still probably be reluctant to have your children present, but he cannot force you to do anything you do not wish to do.
+A Baltimore criminal defense lawyer from our firm will still do their best for your case.

 The truth is that under most circumstances, bringing your children to court will not be the best alternative for them, for you or for efficiently run court proceedings.
 Do you best to look for other solutions.